pedroosorio98/Projects/README.md

-## Projetos:
+## Projects:
-##### Aqui publico uma série de jupyter notebooks feitos em python e R e que tratam de temas ligados a mercados financeiros/economia.
-A maior parte dos notebooks são feitos com dados de API's que podem ser acessadas pelo Python de forma gratuita, como o Quandl e o Yahoo Finance
+##### Here I publish various notebooks about general topics in finance and economics.
+All notebooks are written in Python and R and deal with data that can be access for free throught API's such as Quandl and Yahoo Finance